Warren Buffett just bought Royalty Pharma, should you buy it as well?

 Luckily, Royalty Pharma elaborated on the risk of lower drug prices in their third quarter 2021 conference call.
 They said that based on the draft language, it potentially should only affect two drugs (Imbruvica and Xtandi), and if there will be lower drug prices in the United States, they would only "anticipate very little headwind without considering any increase in volume from potentially improved patient access".
 Regarding the use of leverage, you will need to trust the management on making the right decisions.
 Historically, the management has made a lot of good decisions as with the Humira example, and when using leverage, it does create an opportunity for an increased return as opposed to not using leverage.
 Finally, the patent loss/expiration is something all companies in the pharmaceutical sector deal with.
 Actually, Royalty Pharma experienced a patent expiration in their HIV franchise from Gilead in 2021, and yet the royalty receipts in the latest quarter grew 21 % compared to last year due to growth of other drugs in the portfolio.

 I believe that Royalty Pharma is a very interesting company.
 It gives you the chance to get a diversified portfolio in different companies in several therapeutic areas.
 I personally like that it gives you a reduced exposure to industry risks.
 I do find the rather large debt and them using leverage in capital deployment to be something that needs to be monitored, on the other hand, we have seen that the management has executed very well in the past.
 Another concern that I didn't mention in the post is that there has been quite a lot of insider selling lately, which is never a good sign.
 On the other hand, it probably comes after a lockup period after the IPO of June 2020.
-One positive thing I didn't mention in post is the huge margins that Royalty Pharma has, which makes me even more intrigued about the company.
+One positive thing I didn't mention in post is the huge margins that Royalty Pharma has (in 2021 gross profit margin was 80,2 % and operating margin was 59,1 %), which makes me even more intrigued about the company.
 I wish I could have got in on the IPO price of $28 but I would definitely open a position at the PAYBACK TIME price at $37,65 as it would give me a 50 % discount on two out of three calculations.
 I might even open a smaller position before that, as it can still be bought below the TEN CAP price.

 My personal goal with investing is financial freedom.
 It also means that to obtain that, I do different things to build my wealth.
 If you have some extra hours to spare each month, you can turn a few hours a week into a substantial amount of money in a few years.
 If you are interested to know how I do it, and how you can do it yourself, you can read this post.